b0n60/umaRhamba/README.md

 - **Crypto Algorithms**: Support for PGP, GPG, and Kerberos.
 - **Encoders**: Support for Base64, Hex, URL encoding, Obfuscation, and Steganography.
 - **File Upload**: Feature to upload a file for obfuscation or steganography.
+- **Obfuscate & Export**: Convert a text payload into Base64 and save it with a chosen extension.
 - **Clear Output**: Clear text functionality across various tabs.

 ## Installation